 Today’s data-driven world, which is dominated by rapidly growing machine learning (ML) techniques, utilizes the entropy regularized UOT algorithm for many applications.
 These include, among various others, domain adaptation (cf.\ \citet{pmlr-v139-fatras21a}), crowd counting (cf.\ \citet{ma2021learning}), bioinformatics (cf.\ \citet{schiebinger2019optimal}), and natural language processing (cf.\ \citet{pmlr-v129-wang20c}).

-MMD is considered as an important framework for many problems in machine learning and statistics.
-For instance intelligent fault diagnosis (cf.\ \citet{mmdML}), two-sample testing (cf.\ \citet{gretton2012kernel}), feature selection (cf.\ \citet{song2012feature}), density estimation (cf.\ \citet{song2008tailoring}) and kernel Bayes’ rule (cf.\ \citet{fukumizu2013kernel}), which are applicable fields based on MMD.
+MMD is considered to be an important framework for many problems in machine learning and statistics.
+Intelligent fault diagnosis (cf.\ \citet{mmdML}), two-sample testing (cf.\ \citet{gretton2012kernel}), feature selection (cf.\ \citet{song2012feature}), density estimation (cf.\ \citet{song2008tailoring}), and kernel Bayes’ rule (cf.\ \citet{fukumizu2013kernel}) are applicable fields based on MMD.
 In the MMD framework, the choice of the kernel plays a vital role, and it depends on the nature of the problem.
 The forthcoming sections explicitly explain the efficient computational approach for prominent kernels.

-\paragraph{Related works and contributions.} Considering unbalanced measures (that is, measures of possibly different total mass) requires establishing divergences to more general measures than probability measures.
+\paragraph{Related works.} Considering unbalanced measures (that is, measures of possibly different total mass) requires extending divergences to more general measures than probability measures.
 We build our formulations on Bregman divergences.
-This approach includes divergences as the popular Kullback–Leibler divergence, which captures deviations for probability measures only.
+This approach the popular Kullback–Leibler divergence, which captures deviations for probability measures only.

 Many algorithms have been proposed, including the entropy regularization approach, to efficiently solve UOT problems. \citet{chizat2018scaling} investigate some prominent numerical approaches.
 In the research work of \citet{carlier2017convergence}, a method for fast Sinkhorn iterations, that involve only Gaussian convolutions, is theoretically studied.
 The core idea of this approach is that each step (i.e., each iteration) can be solved on a regular grid (equispaced), which is relatively faster than the standard Sinkhorn iteration.
-However, this approach utilizes the \emph{equispaced} convolution, which is often a setback among the wide range of applications (cf.\ \citet{platte2011impossibility}, \citet[Section~1]{potts2001fast}), and also it renders an expense of approximation.
-Additionally, we refer to \citet{von2023generalized}, where the authors emphasize that the increased computational complexity and memory requirements of regularized UOT problems need to be addressed further.
+However, this approach utilizes the \emph{equispaced} convolution, which is often a setback among the wide range of applications (cf.\ \citet{platte2011impossibility}, \citet[Section~1]{potts2001fast}), with the expense of the approximation.
+Furthermore, specific results scrutinize the consideration of low-rank approximation methods, specifically Nyström methods, for enhancing scalability (cf.\ \citet{NEURIPS2019_f55cadb9}).
+Moreover, \citet{von2023generalized} emphasize the necessity for addressing the heightened computational complexity and memory requirements of regularized UOT problems.